Jorge-G-P/IHC_HE_GenAI/README.md

 ### 4.2.
 BCI Dataset  <a name="42_bcidataset"></a>

 For training our model, we used the [BCI dataset](https://bci.grand-challenge.org/) obtained from the Grand Challenge.
 This dataset is specifically designed for medical imaging tasks and is well-suited for our project's objectives.
 It proposes a breast cancer immunohistochemical (BCI) benchmark attempting to synthesize IHC data directly with the paired hematoxylin and eosin (HE) stained images.
-BCI dataset contains 9746 images (4873 pairs), 3896 pairs for train and 977 for test, covering a variety of HER2 expression levels.
+BCI dataset contains **9746 images (4873 pairs), 3896 pairs for train and 977 for test**, covering a variety of HER2 expression levels.
 Some sample HE-IHC image pairs are shown below:

 ![BCI dataset example](readme_images/BCIdatasetpreview.png)